prashantprojection/nemitts/README.md

-# Twitch TTS Reader
+# Nemitts TTS System - Free SaaS Edition

-A web application that reads Twitch chat messages using text-to-speech (TTS) technology.
-Never miss an important message while streaming!
+A free web application that reads Twitch chat messages using text-to-speech (TTS) technology.
+This version has been modified to be completely free, with all premium features made available to everyone and no subscription or payment required.

 ## Documentation